poppy-project/poppy-docs/en/installation/install-vrep.md

 ## Test your installation

 Open V-REP with a double click on the desktop icon.
-Open the prompt of your Python Distribution (called *Anaconda Prompt* for Anaconda) or the *Command Prompt* of Windows, type and press Enter to execute the command below:
+Open the prompt of your Python Distribution (called the *Command Prompt* of Windows), type and press Enter to execute the command below:

 ```bash
 poppy-services --snap --vrep --no-browser poppy-torso`